Starzor/Starzor/README.md

 - 👀 I’m interested in Python and Java.
 - 🌱 I’m currently learning Java and how to use git!!
 - 💞️ I’m looking to collaborate on nothing rn, will update.
+- Started working as a junior java dev.
 - 📫 How to reach me discord: Starzor#7497

 <!---